nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

   - ***Log loss:*** An evaluation metric for binary classification models. <ins>Lower log loss = predicted probabilities are more accurate in the model</ins>

-#### Linear Regression
+### Linear Regression
-- Can be used for linear relationships where the feature variables are numeric or categorical and the target is something on a continuous numeric scale.
+- **Purpose:** Can be used for linear relationships where the feature variables are numeric or categorical and the target is something on a continuous numeric scale.
 A linear regression model is helpful for evaluating a relationship between variables.
+- **Evaluation Metrics:**
+  - Mean Squared Error (MSE)
+  - Root Mean Squared Error (RMSE)
+  - R² Score

-#### Logistic Regression
+### Logistic Regression
 - **Purpose:** Can be used with a binary target variable and numeric features to evaluate the probability of something happening.
 A logisitc regression may be the best option if the goal is to see how the selected features impact the outcome's probability.
 - **Evaluation metrics:**
   - Classification report displaying accuracy, precision, recall, and F1-score